PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 String+ adds many useful methods to String.
-Note that in PowerMops, some of the methods listed here are actually defined in class String, since we needed them at that stage for the PowerPC code generator, but this shouldn\'t affect your source code at all
+Note that in PowerMops, some of the methods listed here are actually defined in class String, since we needed them at that stage for the PowerPC code generator, but this shouldn't affect your source code at all

   Superclass                    String
   ----------------------------- -------------------